Lerrin Harris LaGrow

 - Born July 8, 1948 in Phoenix, AZ USA

 Lerrin LaGrow, who pitched ten years in the big leagues, had some years where he was a starter and some where he was a reliever.
-Perhaps his most notable year was 1977, when his 25 saves were third in the league for a Chicago White Sox team featuring the "South Side Hit Men".
+Perhaps his most notable year was 1977, when his 25 saves were third in the American League for a Chicago White Sox team featuring the "South Side Hit Men".